Austerity, recovery and innovation

-Stationery, books and cards in the austerity period after World War II
+Stationery, books and cards after World War II

 Drawing ideas from the American parent company, the Buyers introduced lots of new products in the late 1940s, including colourful comics (to build on the success of Mighty Midgets during World War II), and brighter and more modern designs of Greetings Cards.
-But the biggest innovation of all was the Ball Point Pen.
-The Biro, which sold for ninepence (about 3p or 15¢), was said to incorporated new 'space age' technology.
-It was made primarily from plastic instead of the traditional bakelite.
-Customers were encouraged to test the new pens, with scribble pads provided on the counters and signage explaining that biros would right at an angle or even upside-down.
-Sales rocketed.
-By 1950 ball point pens accounted for almost half of the total stationery sales in-store.
+But the biggest innovation was the Ball Point Pen.
+The Biro, which sold for ninepence (about 3.75p or 15¢), was described as 'space age technology'.
+The bodies were made from plastic, a new wonder material which was taking the place of bakelite.
+Signs encouraged shoppers to try the pens out.
+There were scribble pads on the counters, where signs boasted that the biros could write at any angle, even upside-down.
+The word spread quickly, within three years every store carried a wide selection of ball point pens which had grown to account for almost half the department's total sales.

 Stationery, Cards and Books Gallery